zognin/tp/docs/UserGuide.md

 * Ties are broken arbitrarily i.e. If there are multiple clients with the same number of orders, 10 random clients will be displayed.

+* The actual value will be displayed when you hover your cursor over each wedge.

 ![Inventory & Statistics tab](images/product-screenshots/general/ClientPieChart.png)

 #### 4.7.3 Viewing top 10 most popular recipes